gantoreno/gfiles/README.md

 ### Editor

 I use [Neovim](https://neovim.io/) as my main text-editor for everything, from scripting to web development to mobile applications and even machine learning & data science.
-My config files use [Lua](https://www.lua.org/) instead of VimScript to take advantage of all the native toosl such as LSP's and syntax trees.
+My config files use [Lua](https://www.lua.org/) instead of VimScript to take advantage of all the native tools such as LSP's and syntax trees.

 <p align="center">
   <img src=".github/workflow.gif" />